syadav48/NextEdge/my-app/README.md

 - When metadata exsists in multiple places along a route, they merge together with page metadata overriding layout metadata for matching properties.

 to use the client componnet with metadata import from another file: refer counter folder

+# Title Metadata
+- The Title fields primary purpose is to define the document title
+- It can be either a string or an **Object**